 Executive Officer Stock Ownership Guidelines.
 One of the key objectives of our executive compensation program is alignment of the interests of our executive officers with the interests of our shareholders.
 We believe that ensuring that executive officers are shareholders and have a significant financial interest in our company is an effective means to accomplish this objective.
-In early fiscal 2011, our compensation committee recommended and our board of directors approved amended guidelines that fixed the number of shares required to be held.

-The number of shares now required to be held by our executive officers is as follows:
+The number of shares required to be held by our executive officers is as follows:

-Position Number Of Shares
+Position Number of Shares

 Chief Executive Officer 112,154

 Chief Operating Officer 38,077

 Executive Vice President 38,077

 Chief Financial Officer 38,077

 Senior Vice President 11,539

 Vice President 11,539